-- On-campus, confidential counseling services are available to students through the Counseling Center - Quasi-confidential support services are available to community members at the Women's Center - Transportation for a Sexual Assault Forensics Examination (SAFE) can be arranged through University Police 24/7, Residential Life, University Health Services, or the Women's Center. - All students and employees are required to complete annual sexual violence prevention training, which includes University policies and information on resources and rights
+- On-campus, confidential counseling services are available to students through Retriever Integrated Health counseling services. - Quasi-confidential support services are available to community members at the Women's Center. - Transportation for a Sexual Assault Forensics Examination (SAFE) can be arranged through UMBC Police 24/7, Residential Life, University Health Services, or the Women's Center. - All students and employees are required to complete annual sexual violence prevention training, which includes University policies and information on resources and rights.